GatitoMimoso00/3D-Fighting-Camera/README.md

 # 3D Fighting Camera
-Camera that supports 3 axis of momevement like Tekken or Soul Calibur games.
+Camera that supports 3 axis of momevement like Tekken, Soul Calibur games or 3D Mortal Komabt era.
 Forwards and backwards, Side Step in and out; and Cross-up/under handling.
 Script and Mathematical operations involved on how this Camera works.
 ![Thumbnail 2 0](https://github.com/user-attachments/assets/6936cb77-5a37-4706-8675-0037102366b2)